 Ann Rule tells the story of the Green River Killer, the man who was convicted of murdering 49 young women over the course of a 21-year killing spree in Washington State.
 This is arguably her most ambitious book.
 Rule followed the case for two decades and read tens of thousands of pages of police reports to become an expert on the case of the man who thought he was ridding the world of evil.
 It’s also highly personal—some of the victims’ bodies were found in Rule’s zip code, and she accurately captures the fearful atmosphere in Seattle while a prolific murderer was on the loose.

 Too Late to Say Goodbye

 The author investigates the death of Jenn Corbin, a wife and mother who was found with a bullet in her head—an apparent suicide.
 But was it actually murder?
-The couple’s 7 year old son found his mother dead, and ran to the neighbor’s to get help.
+The couple’s seven-year-old son found his mother dead, and ran to the neighbor’s to get help.
 Jenn’s husband Bart was telephoned to inform him of the news.
-He became a suspect as 8 hours rolled by without showing up to see his wife’s body or comfort his sons.
+He became a suspect as eight hours rolled by without Bart showing up to see his wife’s body or comfort his sons.
 Police later found a connection between Corbin’s death and the mysterious suicide of Dorothy Hearn, someone Bart had dated 15 years earlier.